-These five Goals establish the Strategic Plan framework.
+These five (5) Goals establish the Strategic Plan framework.
 Each one pertains to a distinct component of Connect Transit's effectiveness and accountability.
 Achievement of these Goals facilitates attainment of our Vision for 2021.
 No prioritization is implied by the order in which they are listed.

-1. Sustainable, High- Performing System Define, design and fund a sustainable transit system tailored to optimally serve the Bloomington-Normal community.
-2. Quality Customer Experience Provide reliable, easy to use transportation services and quality, user-friendly amenities.
-3. Operational Excellence Exemplify sound governance, superior operations, a culture of safety and a model workplace.
-4. Undeniable Value Become the mobility provider of choice and be valued as an essential public service.
-5. Innovative Leadership Facilitate our community's mobility evolution with innovation, future focus and collaborative leadership.
+Define, design and fund a sustainable transit system tailored to optimally serve the Bloomington-Normal community.
+Drovido reliable, easy to use transportation convises and quality Provide reliable, easy to use transportation services and quality, user-friendly amenities.
+Exemplify sound governance, superior operations, a culture of safety and a model workplace.
+Become the mobility provider of choice and be valued as an essential public service.
+Facilitate our community's mobility evolution with innovation, future focus and collaborative leadership.